 The state of South Carolina requires an annual step increase for all eligible certified teachers.
-The cost of this budget item is \$1.3 million.
-In addition, a 2% cost of living increase was mandated by the state for teachers at a cost of \$2.1 million.
-The Board approved step increases for all eligible administrative and classified staff.
+The cost of this budget item is \$1.5 million.
+Additionally, the Board approved step increases for all eligible administrative and classified staff.
 Applicable athletic and academic stipend allocations are distributed to applicable schools each year based on projected enrollment.
-The amounts of these allocation remain unchanged since FY 2011-2012.